Insulin

 - Insulin used with a disposable insulin pump

-- Certain medical supplies used for insulin injections, like syringes, gauze, and alcohol swabs
+- Certain medical supplies used for insulin injections, like syringes, needles, gauze, and alcohol swabs

 - Insulin that's inhaled

-- The cost of a one-month supply of each Part D- and Part B-covered insulin product is capped at $35, and you don’t have to pay a for insulin.
+- The cost of a one-month supply of each Part D- and Part B-covered insulin product is limited to $35, and you don’t have to pay a deductible for insulin.
 If you get a three-month supply of insulin, your costs can't be more than $35 for each month's supply of each covered insulin product.
 This means you'll generally pay no more than $105 for a three-month supply of covered insulin.

-- Under Part D, the $35 cap applies to everyone who takes insulin, ever if you get Extra Help.
+- Under Part D, the $35 limit applies to everyone who takes insulin, ever if you get Extra Help.

-- If you have Part B and Medicare supplement Insurance (Medigap) that pays your Part B coinsurance, your plan should cover the $35/month (or less) cost for each covered insulin.
+- If you have Part B and Medicare supplement Insurance (Medigap) that pays your Part B coinsurance , your plan should cover the cost ($35 or less) for each covered insulin.

 - For insulin-related supplies (like syringes, needles, alcohol swabs and gauze), you'll pay 100% of the cost under Part B (unless you have Part D).